-Peanut butter and jelly without the peanut butter?
-No thanks.
-But butter chicken without the butter?
-A big, delicious yes, please!
-The popular Indian dish is often made with butter, cream, or both, but it’s the combination of spices and tomato that deliver its compelling signature flavor.
+Butter chicken without the butter?
+Yes, please!
+This popular Indian dish is often made with butter, cream or both, but it’s the combination of spices and tomato that deliver its compelling signature flavor.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Our heart-healthy version skips the heavy dairy and focuses on the dish’s essentials, including the Indian spice mix garam masala, a combination of cinnamon, cloves, cumin, coriander and cardamom that’s readily available at grocery stores.
 Garlic, onion and ginger add to the flavor-fest, and a touch of cayenne gives the dish a spicy kick.

 Marinating the chicken in nonfat yogurt makes it extremely tender and adds creaminess (minus the saturated fat).
 Fire-roasted tomatoes, with their savory-sweet flavor, make up the base of the sauce — and a sprinkling of cilantro adds a little zing.
 Your family or guests will enjoy every satisfying bite!